dau4096/Raycasting-Renderer/README.md

 Walls;
 - Perfectly vertical, 2D lines.
 - Infinitely thin.
-- Has constant height.
+- Has constant tall-ness.
-- Textured from 3D position.
+- Textured from 3D position or locally.
 - Expensive to render.

 Visplanes;
 - Perfectly horizontal, rectangular.
 - Infinitely thin.
 - Has constant height.
-- Textured from 3D position
+- Textured from 3D position or locally.

 Displacements;
 - 3D triangles.
 - No physics collision.
-- Cheap to render.
+- Cheap(ish) to render.
 - Textured from barycentric UV.

 Sprites;